 CHILDREN ENTERTAINMENT ARTISTS

 Cirque Nova Circus Cirque Nova Circus is a troupe of three talented young francophones with contagious charisma.
 They will present an exhilarating spectacular show at the Canmore Opera House for family entertainment.
 Those colorful acrobats will also be initiating youth and curious children to the art of circus at the Talisman Historical Education Centre - Burns Barn.
 The troupe, that has recently moved to Calgary, brings with them years of experience of performing and teaching in French and in English.
-Saturday and Sunday: Celebration tent; Canmore Opera House and the Burns Barn
+Saturday and Sunday: Celebration tent and the Red Barn

 Mario Gagné Mario Gagné is an hilarious clown, balloon artist and talented puppeteer whose presence will brighten up the Maple Festival young festival goers.
-Children will not want to miss “The Rock on the Road”, a puppet show where a king in trouble ask his playful jester for help… A must see at Canmore Opera House!
+Children will not want to miss “Sing happiness”, a puppet show telling the story of a king and his playful jester.
+One day, he had a great idea to find out who really cared about other poeple… A must see at Canmore Opera House!

 With a clown career of over 20 years, Isabelle Cliché has been making a ton of people laugh with her funny jokes while impressing others with her wonderful balloon twisting creations all over Alberta.
 Also known as a magician, she will be presenting at the Canmore Opera House a show that will mystify the whole family.
 The aspiring magicians are invited to join Isabelle at the Talisman Center to learn a few tricks!